 By that, we mean that the content needs to be clear, accurate, up-to-date, and answer customers’ burning questions such as "what can this product do for me."
 When your ecommerce tech stack includes a product information management (PIM) tool, your content will definitely have all of those qualities.

-SMBs know Plytix as the best PIM for Shopify because it’s designed for efficient product content syndication, no matter the volume of your content.
+SMBs know Plytix as the best Shopify PIM because it’s designed for efficient product content syndication, no matter the volume of your content.
 Plytix is also a great tool to use for creating enticing sales collateral.
 For instance, you can create a product catalog with our Brand Portals feature.
 All you’ll have to do is pull the content of the products you want to promote and add them to your catalog template.
 When done, send it out and watch people flock to your store.

 Get in touch with us to learn more about how Plytix can help you in your multichannel marketing journey.
 Don’t forget to download our FREE Multichannel Commerce: The Secret to Unlocking Ecommerce Success white paper!